Energy Efficiency Optimization in Active Reconfigurable Intelligent Surface-Aided Integrated Sensing and Communication Systems: Proposed Alternative Optimization Algorithm

 \subsection{Pre-processing}

 Prior to solving the optimization process, a pre-processing step should be applied to the objective function due to its intractable fractional form.
 To decouple the numerator and denominator, we employ the classic Dinkelbach algorithm \cite{Dinkelbach}.
-Specifically, by introducing an auxiliary variable $\mathbf{\mu}$, the original problem can be equivalently reformulated as
+Specifically, by introducing an auxiliary variable $\mathbf{\mu}$, the original problem (\ref{formulation}) can be equivalently reformulated as

 where the optimal value of $\mu$ is $\mu^\star=\frac{R_b}{P}$.
 However, when $\mu$ is fixed, $R_b$ remains in a complicated form due to the logarithm and the fractional form.
-To address this issue, the Lagrangian dual transform and quadratic transform techniques proposed in \cite{Lagrange_QT} can be employed to further transform the objective function into a more tractable form, which is given by
+To separate the SNR from the logarithm form and decouple the fractional form of SNR, we employ the Lagrangian dual transform \cite{WJZ1} \cite{WJZ2} and quadratic transform techniques \cite{Lagrange_QT} to transform the objective function into a more tractable form, which is given by

 where